Island Rivers

 Island Rivers Catchment Plan

 The Island Rivers Catchment Plan is a live document, to be reviewed annually.
-It was last reviewed and revised in March 2021.
+It was last reviewed and revised in November 2023, which was a major revision.
 It is a framework for identifying opportunities to improve the quality of all the Isle of Wight river catchments and coastal and groundwater.
-It will develop as the partnership grows and becomes sustainable, delivering collaborative projects which reduce Flood Risk and improve Water Quality, Water Resources and Bio-diversity.

-With a vision of improving the quality of the Isle of Wight’s water environment and engaging more local people into understanding, protecting, enhancing and enjoying our water-courses, the plan prioritises actions which improve water quality, reduce invasive non-native species, improve river management, influence planners and developers and improve riverine and floodplain habitats.
+With a vision of improving the quality of the Isle of Wight’s water environment and engaging more local people into understanding, appreciating, protecting, enhancing and enjoying our water-courses, the plan prioritises actions which improve water quality, has six strategic aims – protecting and enhancing water quality, protecting water resources (too much and too little), enhancing habitats and protecting species, tackling physical modifications, developing climate resilience and engaging people.

 The Island Rivers Catchment Plan can be read by clicking here.
 Have a look at all the things we are doing, would love to do, or have delivered over the past few years – you will be amazed!